NIRCam Deep Field Imaging with MIRI Imaging Parallels

 See also: Step-by-Step ETC Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels, Step-by-Step APT Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

-This example part of the JADES GTO program includes deep field imaging of the GOODS-S field (Figure 1).
+This example, from a part of the joint NIRCam and NIRSpec GTO program, JADES (JWST Advanced Deep Extragalactic Survey) includes deep field imaging of the GOODS-S field (Figure 1).
 The goal is to study galaxy evolution from the first steps (z > 10) through the end of the dark ages (7 < z < 9) and through the epoch of galaxy assembly (2 < z < 6).
 Specific objectives include:

 - Construct luminosity functions at the highest redshifts to test galaxy formation models